 CWW (CERAMIC WIRE WOUND)

-Due to their design, ceramic-type platinum sensors confer high durability, stability and different temperature coefficients (TC: 3916ppm) for spiral wires.
-They also serve various applications, such as laboratory, process technology and high added value equipment.
+Due to their design, ceramic-type platinum sensors offer high durability, stability, and different temperature coefficients (TC: 3916ppm) for coiled wires.
+They also meet diverse applications, such as laboratories, process technology, and high-value-added equipment.

-Applications where high accuracy measurement is required must be built considering the CWW and 4-wire extension, however, the 3-wire construction is the most commonly found.
-In other words, for applications that require high accuracy measurement, the sensor must be built with CWW.
+Applications requiring high-precision measurement should be developed considering CWW and 4 extension wires, although the 3-wire construction is more commonly found.
+In other words, for applications demanding high-precision measurement, the sensor should be built with CWW.
 Although the 3-wire electrical connection is commonly used, the 4-wire connection is the most accurate.

-We can also offer dual sensor versions in a single ceramic body.
-Similar to the single sensors, the dual sensors are extremely durable and robust to external pressures.
-Our sensors measure the temperature of gases, liquids and solids, from 196°C to 850°C
+We can also offer versions with two dual sensors in a single ceramic body.
+Just like the individual sensors, the two dual sensors are extremely durable and robust against external pressures.
+Our sensors measure the temperature of gases, liquids, and solids, from -196 ºC to 850 ºC.